Published July 2012,August 2012.

 I found that changing an angle by just 1 degree could make a major difference to how the pattern looked, and sometimes it made the difference between there being a pattern and just a collection of lines.
 Why do you think I experimented with an angle of 7 degrees?
 (It wasn't just a random choice).

 You can introduce much more variation in the lengths of the lines and/or the angles by using multipliers which can vary, eg. sin x can be used to get a length of line which is between 0 and 100% of your initial length.
-To do this, you will need to know how to use variables (Nrich tutorial, Chapter 5 in the Windows tutorial booklet, p27 in the Mac Logo user guide).
+To do this, you will need to know how to use variables - see this NRICH tutorial.